Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 ### Flowcharts
 ![Flowchart](./assets/images/flowchart.png)<br>
-I spent time planning and thinking about the logic and flow behind the game to ensure I had a general idea of how it could be built.
-I created flowcharts to assist me with the logical flow throughout the application.
-The charts were generated using [Lucidchart](https://lucid.app/) Integration and are shown below.<br>
+ I created a flowchart to help me identify essential steps to give me a better viw of the project will look.
+I created this using [Lucidchart](https://lucid.app/) Integration and are shown below.<br>

 ## Features